(Lung Surgery; Surgery, Lung)

 Average Hospital Stay

 - You will have IV lines and tubes in and around your body.
 Some of the lines and tubes will help you urinate, breath, and get nutrition.
-Most of the lines and tubes will be removed as you recover.
+Most of the lines and tubes will be removed as you heal.

 Call Your Doctor